nrfconnect/sdk-nrf/doc/nrf/protocols/wifi/sniffer_rx_operation.rst

 **********************

 Monitor mode can be enabled or disabled on the nRF70 Series device at runtime, using the ``NET_REQUEST_WIFI_MODE`` network management runtime API.
-This runtime API can be used to disable the Monitor mode in the driver, when the packet sniffer operation is no longer required in the user application.
+This runtime API can be used to disable the Monitor mode in the nRF70 Series Wi-Fi driver, when the packet sniffer operation is no longer required in the user application.

 Monitor mode on the nRF70 device cannot operate concurrently with other modes, such as Station mode or SoftAP mode.

 you must configure the operating Wi-Fi channel on which the nRF70 device will monitor and receive 802.11 packets.
-When the device operates in Monitor mode, all 802.11 packets received on the configured channel will be sent up the stack by the nRF70 Series device and the Wi-Fi driver.
+When the device operates in Monitor mode, all 802.11 packets received on the configured channel will be sent up the stack by the nRF70 Series device and the nRF70 Series Wi-Fi driver.

 To set the desired channel for 802.11 packet reception, use the ``NET_REQUEST_WIFI_CHANNEL`` runtime network management API.
 The channel configuration runtime NET-management API can be used to set the channel after setting the nRF70 Series device in Monitor mode.